-If replacement with an in-kind or imitation roof material is not feasible or appropriate, replacement with a dimensional fiberglass
+If replacement with an in-kind or imitation roof material is not feasible or appropriate, replacement with a dimensional fiberglass or asphalt shingle can be considered.

 ROOFS, ROOF FEATURES AND CHIMNEYS

 The roof shape and pitch help distinguish the architectural character of a building.
 Whether gabled, hipped, or a complex arrangement of multiple forms, roofs directly influence our perception of a building and play a role in defining a building's massing, volume, and presence along the streetscape.